 You can develop your writing skills in a variety of ways:

 - Write a blog post to teach others something you know.

-- Create Google, Word Docs, or a wiki entry on a topic to help your teammates or colleagues on a topic.
+- Create Google Docs, Word Docs, or wiki entries on a topic to help your teammates or colleagues.